capi-samples/choose-your-own-adventure/slides.md

 # To help make decision

-* You need a management cluster (unless clusters are self managed)
+* You need a management cluster (unless using "self managed" pattern)
 * Opinionated infrastructure setup
     * If you don't like the opinions...BYOI
-* A large number of providers.
-Strong in:
-    * Hyperscalers (i.e. AWS, Azure, GCP)
-    * Smaller cloud / iaas providers (i.e. Hertzner)
-    * Baremetal (i.e. Metal3, Tinkerbell)
+* Strong community around CAPI and its providers
+* Used by lots of companies & in products/services:
+    * Mercedes-Benz
+    * New Relic
-    * Baremetal-as-a-service (i.e. Equinix)
+    * DT
-* Lots more functionality like cluster classes, runtime hooks not covered
+    * AWS - EKS Anywhere
+    * SUSE - Rancher
+    * VMWare - Tanzu
+    * .....lots more

 ---
  # One last thought